BUILD HEALTH INTERNATIONAL

 With Revit, the team could create a design that fit common construction methods and materials in Haiti, aligning with the needs of local builders and engineers.
 BHI used drones to survey the mountainous terrain, informing BHI’s site models in Revit, and grading design in Civil 3D.

-The Saint Rock Hospital will expand the region's healthcare capacity by 400%, treating 200 patients a day and expanding maternity care in an energy-efficient campus.
+The Saint Rock Hospital will expand the region’s healthcare capacity by 400%, treating 200 patients daily and expanding maternity care in an energy-efficient campus.